 When you select Firmware Update from the appliance's web UI, the Firmware Update page appears.
-From this page you can determine which Nyquist version the appliance is using and if an update is required.
-You can also use this page to restore the configuration to factory defaults and to reboot the appliance.
+From this page you can determine which Nyquist firmware version the appliance is using and if an update is available.
+You can also load a firmware release, install the loaded firmware, restore the configuration to factory defaults, and reboot the appliance.

 Note: A Nyquist appliance connected to the Nyquist network receives a configuration file from the Nyquist server that includes the latest firmware available from the server.
-If the firmware is later than the one installed on the appliance, an automatic firmware update occurs unless the Firmware parameter for the station is left blank.
+If the firmware is different from the one installed on the appliance, an automatic firmware update occurs unless the Firmware parameter for the station is left blank.
 Refer to the Nyquist System Administrator Guide for more information.